-There were very high rates of overweight and obesity in this cohort of urban, black South African women.(18) Women who initiated ART gained weight rapidly, largely due to an increase in fat mass rather than in lean mass. uch rapid increases in adiposity are likely to increase the risk of poor cardiometabolic outcomes.
+There were very high rates of overweight and obesity in this cohort of urban, black South African women.(18) Women who initiated ART gained weight rapidly, largely due to an increase in fat mass rather than in lean mass.
+Greater fat accumulation in relation to ART-associated weight gain has been reported in other settings and it has been suggested that this is due to mitochondrial dysfunction.(31) In the South African women, the deposition of fat rather than muscle with ART may also be a consequence of their poor diet and low physical activity.(19) Whatever the mechanism, such rapid increases in adiposity are likely to increase the risk of poor cardiometabolic outcomes.

-This study is limited by its observational design, the absence of data on HIV-viral load, HIV-clade and duration of HIV-infection The strengths are the longitudinal design, that no participant was exposed to ART at baseline, that an HIV-negative reference group of similar age and background was included, and that >85% of women exposed to ART received standard South African first-line treatment removing the confounding effects of various ART combinations.
+This study is limited by its observational design, the absence of data on HIV-viral load, HIV-clade and duration of HIV-infection, and the relatively small numbers.
+It was conducted in women from Soweto, a poor township of South Africa at latitude 26oS, and the results may not extrapolate to other populations.
+In addition, we had no data on markers specific for proximal tubule damage as reported in connection with TDF-exposure,(29,30) such as retinol-binding protein or beta-2 microglobulin.
+The strengths are the longitudinal design, that no participant was exposed to ART at baseline, that an HIV-negative reference group of similar age and background was included, and that >85% of women exposed to ART received standard South African first-line treatment removing the confounding effects of various ART combinations.

-In summary, this study suggests that, in urban, black South African women, HIV-infection per se has no discernible effects on bone mineral status over a 12-month period but that .
+In summary, this study suggests that, in urban, black South African women, HIV-infection per se has no discernible effects on bone mineral status over a 12-month period but that exposure to TDF-based ART is associated with loss of bone mineral and an increase in bone turnover.
+Newer prodrugs of TDF such as Tenofovir Alafemamide Fumarate (TAF) have been demonstrated in controlled trials to be more bone-sparing than TDF.(32) TAF has been licensed in the US and Europe but is not commonly available in Africa.
+It is unlikely to replace TDF for some time because of its higher cost, a difference in affordability that will increase greatly when generic TDF becomes available after its patent expires in 2017.
 Given that TDF is currently part of first-line ART in many African nations and other low- and middle-income countries, there is a need to develop better awareness among clinicians of possible decreases in bone mineral density, and to ascertain whether such bone loss is progressive with longer duration of ART exposure, ultimately resulting in osteoporosis and increased fracture risk.

 Acknowledgements